In This Article

 The first rule: she is still her, not just a person with cancer

-The kindest thing you can do is continue to treat her like a colleague.
+The kindest thing you can do is keep treating her like a colleague.
 Talk about the project.
-Talk about the show you both watched.
-Make the joke you would have made before.
-The treatment is not the relationship.
-Letting the relationship continue is itself an act of care.
+Talk about the show you both watched last night.
+Make the joke you would have made before any of this.

 The second rule: ask one specific question, weekly, not daily